cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 ### Disk speed

-The disk that serves PostgreSQL (/var/cfengine/state/pg) should be able to perform at least **2000 IOPS** (in 16KiB block size).
-The disk mounted on /var/cfengine should be able to perform at least 500 IOPS. **SSD is recommmended** for the disk that PostgreSQL writes to.
+For 5000 bootstrapped agents, the disk that serves PostgreSQL (/var/cfengine/state/pg) should be able to perform at least **1000 IOPS** (in 16KiB block size) and 10 MB/s.
+The disk mounted on /var/cfengine should be able to perform at least 500 IOPS and 0.5 MB/s. **SSD is recommmended** for the disk that serves PostgreSQL (/var/cfengine/state/pg).

+If you do not have separate partitions for /var/cfengine and /var/cfengine/state/pg, the speed required by the disk serving /var/cfengine adds up (for 5000 bootstrapped agents it would be 1500 IOPS and 10.5 MB/s).

 **Note** Your storage IOPS specification may be given in 4KiB block size, in which case you would need to divide it by 4 to get the corresponding 16KiB *theoretical maximum*.

+### Network

+For serving policy and collecting reports for up to 5000 bootstrapped agents, plan for at least 30 MB/s (240 MBit) speed on the interface that connects the Policy Server with the agents.

 ### Open file descriptors